 Put together a budget and look for ways that you can pay down the balances before you apply for a loan.
 Not only will these steps help with your ratio, but they can also be beneficial to boost your credit score.

-When you are ready to buy a home, then you need to talk to the best real estate team in Atlanta: DUFFY Realty.
-We are here to help with anything that you need!
+When you are ready to buy a home, you need to talk to the best real estate team in Atlanta: DUFFY Realty.
+We are here to help with your debt-to-income ratio or anything that you need!
 Contact our office to schedule an appointment and learn more about buying or selling your home: (678) 318-1700